danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-The movie service lets us fetch fetch single movies as well as top grossing
-and top rated movies for a specific year.
-Having completion blocks open up
-for implementations to do this asynchronously.
+This service lets us fetch fetch single movies as well as top grossing and top rated movies.
+Having completion blocks open up for implementations to do this asynchronously.

 ## Add Alamofire and AlamofireObjectMapper

-Before we can add api-specific implementations to the app, we must use CocoaPods
-to specify that the app needs `Alamofire` and `AlamofireObjectMapper`.
+Before we can add api-specific implementations to the app, we must set up CocoaPods to specify that the app needs `Alamofire` and `AlamofireObjectMapper`.

-Run `pod init` in the app root folder to make CocoaPods create a `podfile`.
-Then
-add `Alamofire` and `AlamofireObjectMapper` to the file and run `pod install`
-to download these libraries.
+To do this, run `pod init` to create a `podfile`, add `Alamofire` and `AlamofireObjectMapper` to the file and run `pod install` to download these libraries.

 Once this is done, open the generated workspace instead of the project file.

 ## Create an api specific domain model

-With these dependencies in place, we can now add app-specific implememtations to
-the app.
-Create an `Api` folder in the project root, add a `Movies` folder to it
-and add these two types to it:
+With the dependencies in place, we can now add app-specific implementations to the app.
+Create an `Api` folder in the project root, add a `Movies` folder to it and add these two types:

 ```swift
 import ObjectMapper